ErdemIpek/m-j-Miner/mujMiner/README.md

 Based on the current position and a random factor, various kinds of tiles with different mining difficulty will be instantiated.
 This results in a higher difficulty the deeper the player gets to.
-The game is not meant to end at a specific level, but this can be changed depending on the final playability.
-Mining Life is targeting the PC only but due to the simple input control this can be altered to any platform easily.
+The game is not meant to end at a specific level, but this can be changed depending on the final playability. muj Miner is targeting the PC only but due to the simple input control this can be altered to any platform easily.